-Quality Patterns, Kits, and Supplies for Traditional and Contemporary Rug Hooking
+Quality Patterns, Kits, Supplies and Classes for Traditional and Contemporary Rug Hooking and Rug Punching

 Teacher: Sarah Guiliani, email@example.com Sarah is a certified McGown rug hooking teacher and Director of the ATHA Region 1 School South.
 She teaches at several rug schools thought out the United States as well as teaching several classes in her studio.
 Her goal is to educate the public on what a remarkable media rug hooking is.
 She loves working with students in all types of hooking from fine cut tapestry to wide cut primitives.
 She will suggest including embellishments to enhance the outcome of the hooked piece.
 In addition to custom drawing patterns, Sarah will also work with commercial patterns.
 This class will explore the world of all cuts ranging from the antique look to modern interpretations.
 Students should plan to work with a variety of textures, spots, and overdyed wool.
 The workshop will include current rug hooking topics, tips and techniques.
 Students may begin a new project or spark up an existing project.
 Several of her student have had rugs in Rug Hooking magazine and Celebrations.

 Teacher: Loretta Scena, firstname.lastname@example.org Loretta is a McGown certified Rug Hooking teacher from Long Island, NY.
 She is a former judge of "Celebrations".
 She is a self taught Fiber and Bead artist who uses fabric manipulation, specialty fibers and hand dyed wool to create whimsical embellishments, that will add dimension and texture to your rug.
 She loves teaching an open class where all styles of rug hooking and all levels of experience are welcomed.
 This year she will also include a class called “going in circles.”Its a fun abstract technique using noodles and hand dyed wool.